 Traffic signals are getting smarter through V2I(vehicle-to-infrastructure) technology.
 By getting a better idea of traffic flow and how long a vehicle idles at stoplights, the city can better modify traffic signal timing with the changes in traffic throughout the day.

 Smart parking is one of the best ways to reduce traffic congestion.
-The real-time parking space map has helped expand apps which help users in avoiding traffic jams, navigating subway delays and tracking buses as well.
+The real-time parking space map has helped expand apps that help users in avoiding traffic jams, navigating subway delays and tracking buses as well.
 Users enter the address of a spot that they are about to leave, other users nearby will see that spot on the app if they search the area.

 Adaptive traffic signals are one piece to some smart corridors.
 Smart corridors can address traffic-congested roads as well as hazardous areas, such as one major highway used heavily for freight transportation in addition to regular passenger cars.